sec-conf-auth/Privacy-preserving-Post-quantum-Key-Escrow-System/README.md

 are all stored in one line, and the certificate serial number is set as the key of the line.

+# About The Function of Client Codes
 Besides the chaincodes, we also develop client codes to help developers create their applications based on the PQ user authentication and key exchange system.
-As shown in Table 2, there are two client codes, namely `PqCa_Cli` and `PqUser_Cli`, which are written in Go and used to invoke the APIs in the corresponding chaincodes.
-The configuration files for the client codes to invoke the chaincodes are also provided.
+There are two client codes, namely `PqCa_Cli` and `PqUser_Cli`, which are written in Go and used to invoke the APIs in the corresponding chaincodes.
+The configuration files(e.g.,connection-profile.yaml) for the client codes to invoke the chaincodes are also provided.